Programming

 What support is provided in Logtalk for defining and using components?

 Logtalk supports component-based programming (since its inception on January 1998), by using categories (which are first-class entities like objects and protocols).
-Logtalk categories can be used with both classes and prototypes and are inspired on the Smalltalk-80 (documentation-only) concept of method categories and on Objective-C categories, hence the name.
+Logtalk categories can be used with both classes and prototypes and are inspired by the Smalltalk-80 (documentation-only) concept of method categories and by Objective-C categories, hence the name.
 For more information, please consult the Categories section and the examples provided with the distribution.

 What support is provided in Logtalk for reflective programming?